 “It shall be like a little stream.
 The stream shall become a river.
 The river shall become a great river.
 The great river shall become a sea.
 The sea shall become a mighty ocean, and it shall be through thee; But how, thou must not know, thou canst not know, thou shalt not know.”

 To this day, the name Derek Prince remains synonymous with sound theology and the clear yet systematic teaching of God's Word.
 His steadfast faith and devotion to studying the scriptures turned him into one of the most respected and admired Bible teachers of his time.

-Derek is the author of over 100 books and an invaluable trove of articles, letters, audio and visual recordings that immortalise his life's work and passion.
+Derek is the author of over 100 books and an invaluable trove of Bible teaching resources that immortalise his life's work and passion.
 Translated into more than 100 languages, they remain a source of inspiration and study for millions of Christians around the world.